techmonad/campaign-api/README.md

-#campaign-api
+## campaign-api
-It is sbt sample project for building restful marketing campaigns with maintaining code quality and writing unit  + integration test.
+  It is sbt sample project for building restful marketing campaigns(specially for Online Travel Agency) with maintaining code quality and writing unit + integration test.
 It is build top of Akka HTTP.

 **Run unit test:**
 ```